 Emerging powers, especially Brazil, India and China

-Global economic governance
+Global economic and digital governance

 Big data and digitalization

 Emerging power states such as Brazil, India and China have been making waves in international affairs, and international relations scholarship, since the early 2000s.
 Despite an ever-growing literature discussing their changing role in the world, little attention has been paid to systematically conceptualizing emerging states.
 This project addresses issues of conceptual incoherence and differentiation by examining the motivations (power, money) and framing strategies (different identities) of three emerging powers (Brazil, India and China) and one established state (the US) in diverse institutions of global economic governance.

 Research funded by Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) project #369896954.